 - It impairs your ability to think wisely and stops you from performing your best at work.

-- Also kills your sex drive and leaves the romance dry, which can be bad for your relationship.
+- It also kills your sex drive and leaves the romance dry, which can be bad for your relationship.

 - Sleep deprivation suppresses your immune system which can make you more prone to illnesses and infections.

 Why Can’t I Sleep?
-5 Reasons You’re Missing Out On A Good Night’s Rest
+5 Reasons Why You Can’t Sleep And Are Missing Out On A Good Night’s Rest

 Sleep is vital to life.
 If something is preventing you from hitting the sack, you have to do something about it.
 Here are 5 sleep thieves that you should be aware of.